simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 On this screen (and the register screen), the `E` key will open your text editor with the cursor positioned at the current transaction if possible.

-This screen has a limitation with showing file updates: it will not show them until you exit and re-enter it.
-So eg to see the effect of using the `E` key, currently you must:
-- press `E`, edit and save the file, then exit the editor, returning to hledger-ui
-- press `g` to reload the file (or use `-w/--watch` mode)
-- press `LEFT` then `RIGHT` to exit and re-enter the transaction screen.

 ## Error screen

 This screen will appear if there is a problem, such as a parse error,